DinhLamPham/PredictiveHRA/README.md

-# Predictive Human Resource Allocation with Mining and Deep Learning on Process-aware Enterprises
+# Deep Learning-based Predictive Resource Allocation Intelligence for Process-aware Enterprises

-This repository is apart of the PhD thesis entitled Predictive Human Resource Allocation with Mining and Deep Learning on Process-aware Enterprises
+This repository is apart of the PhD thesis entitled "Deep Learning-based Predictive Resource Allocation Intelligence for Process-aware Enterprises"

 The repository is categorized as follows:
 - Experimental results: This folder contains experimental results on three data sets i.e., Helpdesk, BPI 2012, and BPI 2017.